“This above all: to thine ownself be true,

 Thou canst not then be false to any man”.

 Here at Mosslands literature is our passion and is at the heart of our curriculum.
 It is our aim to promote and foster a life -long love for literature and readers for life.
 Our team of English specialists will encourage, nurture and equip you with the necessary language skills to be a successful participant in life beyond school.

-So, come on a journey with us through the corridors of Elsinore, the battlefields of the Somme and to a ranch in California… (Miss Adley - Subject Lead)
+So, come on a journey with us through the corridors of Dunsinane, the battlefields of the Somme and to the streets of Medellin… (Miss Adley - Subject Lead)

 English Key Stage 3

 Pupils in Key Stage 3 will cover a number of units over the academic year.
 Pupils will develop their knowledge and understanding of English through the study of language and literature in various forms including the study of prose, poetry and non -fiction.
 Pupils will also develop their ability to express themselves in the written form and also orally in speaking and listening activities.
 They will develop their written accuracy by focusing on grammar, punctuation and spelling.
 Pupils will strive towards high standards of academic achievement in this core curriculum subject.